Sampieri and surroundings

 The house is located in the center of Sampieri, a few meters from the sea (accessible and suitable for swimming), in a street parallel to the waterfront.
 A pine forest, the typical Mediterranean flora, an impressive cliff and a beautiful bay with a beach (about 2 km long) of fine sand and rare dunes dominated by the furnace of Pisciotto, set of film and television productions such as “Il Commissario Montalbano”.

 Casa d'artista is composed of three independent apartments: Casazzurra (2 to 5 beds), Casa del pescatore (2 to 5 beds) and Casa di pietra (2 to 4 beds).
 Guests are welcomed in rooms furnished with care and equipped with every comfort.
+To those who ask if there is a sea view, we answer: "The sea cannot be seen, but can be heard."

 A short distance from the house there are shops, bars, restaurants, supermarket, bookstall, hairdresser, barber, bathing, disco, sports courts and marina, just a few meters, you can, in the morning, buy freshly caught fish.
 A few kilometers far from the towns of Modica, Scicli, Ragusa, Ispica, Noto that are on the Heritage of Unesco.
 During the day you can reach and visit the archaeological site of Kamarina, the cities of Syracuse, Palazzolo Acreide, Militello in Val di Catania, Caltagirone, Catania, Taormina, Agrigento and Piazza Armerina, making excursions in the quarries of Ispica and Irminio’s and Vendicari’s reserves, climb the volcano Etna and take the catamaran that leaves from nearby Pozzallo to go to Malta.